survivejs/webpack-book/manuscript/developing/01_getting_started.md

 };
 ```

-{pagebreak}

-Next, you are going to need an entry point for the application.
-It uses `import` against the component and renders it through the DOM:
+We also have to modify the original file to import the new file and render the application through the DOM:

-**app/index.js**
+**src/index.js**

 ```javascript
 import component from "./component";